tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

   - Software required to run the OpenKH Mods Manager

 > [!NOTE]
-> The `Mods Manager` and the `Seed Generator` are compatible with both the Steam and Epic versions of the KH ports.
+> The `Mods Manager` and the `Seed Generator` are compatible with both the Steam and Epic versions of the game

 ## Installing OpenKH Mods Manager and Seed Generator
 1. Start by downloading the 3 programs from the download links above